A virus. There is A, B and C. Influenza is brought to you by the alphabet.

 The high dose flu vaccine for the elderly decreases the risk 24% compared to the standard dose vaccine.

 Being immune to influenza leads to less influenza, less secondary infections, less death from flu and its complications, fewer cardiovascular events (PubMeds), fewer strokes (PubMed) less loss of pregnancy (1 in 10 pregnancies were lost in the 1918 pandemic), and the birth of larger, smarter, wealthier babies.
 Really.
+Although, as is always the case, there is contradictory data (PubMed).

 The H1N1 vaccine did not increase the risk of Guillian-Barre even a hair of a whit and the disease has 15 x the GBS rates as the vaccine (PubMed).
+The data all suggests the risk of GBS from the disease is far worse than the vaccine (Review).

 If you think, after reading the steaming pile that is the Annals, that Maxingshigan– Yinqiaosan is of utility, see my SBM analysis of that farce.